Stilic/pkh/README.md

 sudo ./run.sh
 ```

-Then, inside the VM, run `source init_dev.sh` to initialize the environment.
+To login, type `root` and press Enter.

-You can now repeat the steps if you want to build NELD inside itself.
+Then, you can repeat the steps if you want to build NELD inside itself.